nythrox/effects.js/Examples.md

   const submitEvent = (user, details) => wait(() => fetch('https://myapi.com/event/', { method: 'POST', body: JSON.stringify(details) }))

   // re-use existing effects and effect handlers
-  // reader returns a handler than can be used to resume the effects with the data provided const withDependencies = reader({
+  // dependencies returns a handler than can be used to resume the effects with the data provided const withDependencies = dependencies({
      auth: {
         userId: 1
      }